MicrosoftDocs/cross-device/project-rome-docs/objectivec-api/remotesystems.commanding/MCDRemoteSystemConnectionRequest.md

 * `remoteSystem` The remote system to be targeted in this connection request.

 #### Returns
-The initialized [MCDRemoteSystemConnectionRequest](MCDRemoteSystemConnectionRequest.md) if successful, otherwise nil.
+Returns the initialized [MCDRemoteSystemConnectionRequest](MCDRemoteSystemConnectionRequest.md) if successful, otherwise nil.

 ### initWithRemoteSystemApp
 `- (nullable instancetype)initWithRemoteSystemApp:(nonnull MCDRemoteSystemApp*)remoteSystemApp;`

+Creates and initializes a new instance of this class.

 #### Parameters
+* `remoteSystemApp`

-* `remoteSystemApp` The remote app to be targeted in this connection request.
+The remote app to be targeted in this connection request.

 #### Returns
-The initialized [MCDRemoteSystemConnectionRequest](MCDRemoteSystemConnectionRequest.md) if successful, otherwise nil.
+Returns the initialized [MCDRemoteSystemConnectionRequest](MCDRemoteSystemConnectionRequest.md) if successful, otherwise nil.